Cycling in the Pyrenees – a helpful guide for your holiday

 The Pyrenees is well connected to public transport including air, rail and bus services.
 The Tour de France visits the area each year if you choose to visit during the month of July.
-There are a host of activities other than cycling if you want some days off the bike or have non-cycling members in your travelling group.
+There are a host of activities other than cycling if you want some days off the bike or have non-cycling members in your traveling group.

 Once you have read through our recommendations on where to stay you can look at our destination guides where you will find more detailed information about each of the regions.
-We also have over 30 suggested riding routes for you to view which include GPX files that you can download to your devices.
+We also have over 40 suggested riding routes for you to view which include GPX files that you can download to your devices.

 The Pyrenees are located in the far south-west of France and form the border with Spain.
 They run 491km from the Mediterranean Sea in the east to the Atlantic Ocean in the west.
 They are home to numerous peaks reaching over 3,000m with the highest being Aneto at 3,404m.
 The closest major city to the Pyrenees is Toulouse which is anywhere from 1.5 to 2.5 hours by car depending on which part you go to.
 Pau is the largest town within the Pyrenees and has a population of nearly 80,000 people.
-The larger population centres including Foix, Lourdes, Tarbes and Pau sit in the foothills of the mountains and are the major transport hubs in and out of the region.
+The larger population centers including Foix, Lourdes, Tarbes, and Pau sit in the foothills of the mountains and are the major transport hubs in and out of the region.
 The majority of towns and villages within the mountains sit in the many valleys which run roughly north to south.
-The valleys slope upwards toward the Spanish boarder, typically getting steeper the further in you go.
+The valleys slope upwards toward the Spanish border, typically getting steeper the further in you go.

 You can see our map of the Pyrenees here which shows where the towns are in relation to the major cycling routes and climbs.